open/close all folders

 - In the short-lived sitcom Stacked, a woman plans to marry an elderly man for his money.
 Unfortunately for her, he dies during the ceremony, before their marriage was made official.

-- In Downton Abbey, William dies just hours after his wedding due to wounds sustained at the front (this being WWI).
+- In Downton Abbey, William dies just hours after his wedding due to wounds sustained at the front (this being World War I).
 He wanted to marry his sweetheart before he died so she could receive a widow's pension.

 - In Hollyoaks, literally minutes after marrying Steph Dean and leaving the church, Max Cunningham is run over by Niall Rafferty; this also fits in with the Heroic Sacrifice trope, as Max had pushed his little brother Tom safely out of Niall's path.